Hydration | August 15, 2023

 Seniors can still experience a fun, enjoyable summer if they follow a few simple guidelines:

-• Dress Appropriately – The summer heat can be especially overwhelming if you’re wearing the wrong clothes.
-The key is to dress in clothing that is lightweight, breathable, and light in color.
+The summer heat can be especially overwhelming if you’re wearing the wrong clothes.
+The key is to dress in clothing that is lightweight, breathable, and light in colour.
 Loosely woven or ventilated hats can also help shield the face from the sun’s rays.
 Although not clothing-related, it’s vital that seniors also wear sunscreen when going outside, as prolonged sun exposure can lead to skin cancer.

-• Stay Hydrated – Seniors who plan on spending hours outside should ensure that they have adequate water for the length of their time outdoors.
-Throughout the course of any given day, seniors should drink at least eight 8-ounce cups of water, but they’ll want to increase their intake if they plan on being in the warm weather.
-Above all, it’s imperative that they don’t wait until they’re thirsty to drink, but rather stick to a drinking schedule or continually take small sips.
+Seniors who plan on spending hours outside should ensure that they have adequate water for the length of their time outdoors.
+Throughout any given day, seniors should drink at least eight 8-ounce cups of water, but they’ll want to increase their intake if they plan on being in the warm weather.
+Above all, they mustn’t wait until they’re thirsty to drink but rather stick to a drinking schedule or continually take small sips.
 Sports drinks, which can help replenish sodium or potassium, can also be good for reducing the risk of dehydration.
 Caffeine and alcoholic beverages, on the other hand, should be avoided at all costs.

-• Take a Break – When it comes to spending time with others during the summer, it’s common for us to push ourselves more than we usually would in order to soak up the sun.
+When it comes to spending time with others during the summer, it’s common for us to push ourselves more than we usually would to soak up the sun.
 Seniors are certainly no exception, but they should be sure to take breaks often throughout the day.
 If they aren’t near their home, seniors can go to any public, air-conditioned building – whether it’s a shopping mall or a restaurant – to get away from the heat.

 Summer should never be viewed as a time of restriction.
 Seniors should be able to experience all the fun, laughter, and excitement that comes along with summer – but in a smart, safe way.
 At Comfort Keepers®, we can help make that happen.
 Our professional caregivers can see that seniors are staying hydrated, taking breaks from the heat, and taking all the proper precautions.